Last Updated: June 29, 2020

 (b) that customer’s privacy notice will apply to the customer’s collection and use of such Customer Content.

 In such circumstances you should refer to their privacy notice and direct any queries to them.
 The customer’s agreement with Snowflake governs our use of and processing of Customer Content in these circumstances.
-For more information about our data collection and use in connection with our Service see the “Information when using the Service” Section below.
+For more information about our data collection and use in connection with our Service see the “When using the Service” portion of Section 2 below.

 We recommend that you read this Privacy Notice to ensure you are fully informed.
 However, if you only want to access a particular section of this Privacy Notice, then you can click on the relevant link below to jump to that section.